jordan52/trickykegstands/src/site/checklist.md

     + then when I get home: ssh -p 2210 localhost

 * More examples: <http://rhnotebook.wordpress.com/2010/02/13/reverse-ssh-port-forwarding-t-o-i-c-o-r-g/>

+* Bob set it up so that I can tunnel right to the dev box in the office with ssh -p 9999 nagios.juristat.com

 ##Enable JPDA on a Ubuntu tomcat6 service